AmadeusITGroup/odyssey-reactive-messaging/README.md

 * (`m1`, `m1'`) are actually the same `m0` that is re-sent several times.

 If so, it is likely that one of these propagation of `m0` will be acked first which will destroy the CDI context.
-Hence, if this CDI context should be started afterward an exception will be raised from inside the stream  (...).
+Hence, if this CDI context should be started afterward, an exception will be raised from inside the stream  (...).

 ### From n to 1 (or more...)
 Messages